 The advancement of any scholarly field depends on research and the sharing of information that results from that research.

 Primary Sources ("unfiltered information") are publications that report the results of original research may be in the form of conference papers, journal articles, technical reports, theses and dissertations, or journal articles.
 The information is present in its original form (that is, it has not been interpreted or condensed or otherwise “repackaged” by other writers).
 The works present new thinking/discoveries/results and unite them with the existing knowledge base.

 Secondary Sources ("filtered information") are those which are published about the primary literature, that generalize, analyze, interpret, evaluate or otherwise “add value” to the original information, OR which simplify the process of finding and evaluating the primary literature.
-Some examples of secondary sources are “review” articles and indexes or bibliographies, such as PubMed or the Cochrane Database of Systematic Reviews.
+Some examples of secondary sources are “review” articles, and indexes such as PubMed or the Cochrane Database of Systematic Reviews.